gwichert/wxd/README.txt

 Mac OS X, *nix-like OSs - such as Linux,FreeBSD with X11/Motif/GTK.

-wxD is delivered work from wx.NET bindings 0.7.2 (wxWidgets 2.6.1) It should also work with the later minor versions of wxWidgets 2.6.
+wxD is delivered work from wx.NET bindings 0.7.2 (wxWidgets 2.6.1) It should also work compiled with the later versions of wxWidgets.

 It is composed of two parts:
    + wxc is a C++ library which exposes the wxWidgets API as a